menu

 Demographics

-The population of St. Paul is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.27% of adults in St. Paul have a bachelor's degree or even advanced degree.
+The citizens of St. Paul are very well educated compared to the average community in the nation: 34.27% of adults in St. Paul have a bachelor's degree or even advanced degree.

 The per capita income in St. Paul in 2022 was $43,473, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,892 for a family of four.